Patrīcija Eiduka

 Patrīcija Eiduka (born 1 February 2000) is a cross-country skier from Latvia.
 She started skiing at age three in Vecbebri.
 Eiduka competed for Latvia at the 2018 Winter Olympics.
 She competed at the 2022 Winter Olympics, in Women's 10 kilometre classical, Women's 30 kilometre freestyle, Women's 15 kilometre skiathlon, Women's sprint, and Women's 4 × 5 kilometre relay.
+She placed eleventh in the 50 km classical race at the 2026 Winter Olympics.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).